Not having the right outsourcing contract can cost your company fortune!

 Dedicated Team Outsourcing Contract

-The next type of outsourcing model you can work on is by forming a dedicated team outsourcing contract.
+The next in the list of types of outsourcing contract is the one where you are hiring a dedicated team for outsourcing.
 In this model, you can hire a dedicated team that is working on nothing else but your web development work.

 In this outsourcing contract, you need not enter the exit strategy as the collaboration with the remote teams might not end anytime soon.
 When you have a team of specialists working for you, you might find yourself entrusting the remote tech teams with new projects or product development work.